bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ![f](https://imgur.com/IxE1pIz.png)

 The value of the `test` variable holds a function definition.
 Just like earlier, when `count()` is called, it goes through line by line, the program sees the 'return' keyword and the inner function is returned.
 Only difference is now we are saving this to variable.
 This means `test` is now a function expression, one of the features that makes functions in JS first class objects.
+Because `test` is now a variable holding a function definition (aka a function expression) we can now call it with `test()`.

 ![f](https://imgur.com/bUDEB0H.png)